VLParry/BreweryFinder/README.md

 3. Click on the brewery you want for more details for
 4. Go to the brewery, order a flight, and tell me which beer you liked best 😃 🍻

+## Technologies Used:
+* JavaScript
+* HTML
+* CSS

-## Installation Instructions
+## Installation Instructions:
-* Clone this repository to your desktop
+* Fork & Clone this repository to your local environment
+* Open index.html in your browser

+## Licensing:
+MIT